asmyshlyaev177/state-in-url/README.md

 - 📘 **Typescript validation**: State is just an object, automatic static validation in IDE/tests according to Typescript definition
 - ✨ **Complex data**: Nested objects, dates and arrays, works same as JSON, but in URL
 - 🔵 **Server Side Rendering**: Can use it in Server Components, Next.js 14 and 15 are supported
+- ☂ **Default values**: Giving you default values if parameter not in url
+- ⌨ **Organized**: All possible values defined at start, protect you from getting non existing key
 - ⚙ **Well tested**: Unit tests and Playwright tests for Chrome/Firefox/Safari
 - ⚡ **Fast**: Minimal rerenders, less than [1ms](https://github.com/asmyshlyaev177/state-in-url/blob/87c8c7c995c5cd7d9e7aa039c30bfe64b24abe4b/packages/urlstate/encoder/encoder.test.ts#L185) to encode and decode big object
 - 🪶 **Lightweight**: Zero dependencies, library less than 2KB